Jacob Butler

-Jacob Butler (born 29 March 1982, in Mount Gambier) is an Australian rock/pop musician and singer-songwriter.
-He became known for his participation in Australian Idol and The X Factor (Australia).
-His debut album Reason was released in 2012 throughout Europe.
-Reason was released in Australia and New Zealand on 16 August 2013.
+Jacob Butler (born 29 March 1982) is an Australian pop and rock musician and singer-songwriter.
+He became known for his participation on Australian Idol and The X Factor Australia.
+His debut album Reason was released in Europe in 2012, then in Australia and New Zealand on 16 August 2013.

 Career

 Jacob Butler gained national prominence in Australia in 2005 when he participated in the first season of The X Factor (Australia).
-He made it to the Top 6.
+He was the fourth contestant eliminated.